This functionality is available on Onshape's browser, iOS, and Android platforms.

 To perform an advanced search, click on the drop-down arrow in the search bar and enter additional search criteria:

 Search accepts multiple words as well as non-alphanumeric characters, such as punctuation characters, for example "universal handle" and "universal-handle."

 - Type - Select a type to search for.
-You are able to search for a Document, Part, Part Studio, Assembly, Drawing, or Feature Studio.
+You can search for a Document, Part, Part Studio, Assembly, Drawing, Feature Studio, Variable Studio, Project, or Publication.
 Select All to search all types.

 - Name - Enter the name of the type of entity you are searching for (the name of the Document, Part, Part Studio, Assembly, or Drawing).